 |(1) Celebrate success|

 (2) Discuss being a climate leader in your community

-Each workshop consists of 2 sessions, across 2 weeks (about 2 hours each week), and is capped at 15 participants.
+Each workshop consists of 2 sessions, about 2 hours per session, and is capped at 15 participants.
 If you apply to participate, you must commit to attending both sessions.
 These workshops are for youth, aged 13 to 30 (with some flexibility for people aged 30-35).
 Spots are available on a first come, first served basis, and others will be placed on a waiting list.
 As spots become available, we will notify people on our waitlist first.

 Climate Courage Word Glossary!

 With the help of our workshop participants and our TCI community, we are developing a Climate Courage Word Glossary to equip everyone with words to express their feelings related to climate change.
 Do you know any words you would like to add?
 Submit your words and definitions here.
 All languages welcome!